Pope tells geneticists that destroying embryos is unjustifiable

-VATICAN CITY Pope Francis praised scientists working on treatments for genetic diseases on Thursday but condemned any use of human embryos in medical research.
+VATICAN CITY (Reuters) - Pope Francis praised scientists working on treatments for genetic diseases on Thursday but condemned any use of human embryos in medical research.

 "I encourage you to carry out (your work) in ways that do not contribute to nourishing the 'throwaway culture' that sometimes creeps into the world of scientific research," he said at an event aimed at raising awareness of Huntington's disease, a degenerative brain condition.